jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --dump-dfg

    Rarely needed.
-Enable dumping DfgGraph .dot debug files with dumping level 3.
+Enable dumping DfgGraph :file:`.dot` debug files with dumping level 3.

 .. option:: --dump-graph

    Rarely needed.
-Enable dumping V3Graph .dot debug files with dumping level 3.
+Enable dumping V3Graph :file:`.dot`` debug files with dumping level 3.
 Before Verilator 4.228, :vlopt:`--dump-tree` used to include this option.

 .. option:: --dump-tree

    Rarely needed.
-Enable dumping Ast .tree debug files with dumping level 3, which dumps the standard critical stages.
-For details on the format see the Verilator Internals manual.  :vlopt:`--dump-tree` is enabled automatically with :vlopt:`--debug`, so :vlopt:`--debug --no-dump-tree
-   <--dump-tree>` may be useful if the dump files are large and not
+Enable dumping Ast :file:`.tree` debug files with dumping level 3, which dumps the standard critical stages.
+For details on the format see the Verilator Internals manual.  :vlopt:`--dump-tree` is enabled automatically with :vlopt:`--debug`, so :vlopt:`--debug --no-dump-tree <--dump-tree>` may be useful if the dump files are large and not desired.
-   desired.

 .. option:: --dump-tree-dot

    Rarely needed.
-Enable dumping Ast .tree.dot debug files in Graphviz Dot format.
+Enable dumping Ast :file:`.tree.dot` debug files in Graphviz Dot format.
 This option implies :vlopt:`--dump-tree`, unless :vlopt:`--dumpi-tree` was passed explicitly.